chaldea-center/chaldea-docs/docs/laplace/notes.md

 > Step 4 is Yui Shousetsu's Master skill.
 Step 5 is not actually in this quest, just here to demonstrate the effect when
 > ChangeMaxBreakGauge is not set.

+## MysticCode that targets Master

+There is currently only one mystic code skill that targets the Master, Shuffle.
+This actually defaults the target to the first alive ally servant on the field, so if you put Summer Eresh at Pos 1 and use Shuffle, this will give her points.